Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Desember 2024 03.24.36 UTC
+- WIB: Sabtu, 28 Desember 2024 04.21.08 UTC
-- WITA: Sabtu, 28 Desember 2024 04.24.36 UTC
+- WITA: Sabtu, 28 Desember 2024 05.21.08 UTC
-- WIT: Sabtu, 28 Desember 2024 05.24.36 UTC
+- WIT: Sabtu, 28 Desember 2024 06.21.08 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: success
+Kategori: nature